 Towards the end of your studies, we will pass your contact details to the organisation (usually a marketing company) that has been contracted to carry out the National Student Survey.
 That organisation will use your details only for that purpose, and will then delete them.
 About six months after you graduate, we will contact you to ask you to fill in the HESA ‘Destination of Leavers from HE’ survey.
 We will not give your contact details to HESA.
 You might be included in a sample of leavers who are surveyed again a few years after they graduate.
 If so, we will pass your contact details to the organisation that has been contracted to carry out that survey.
 That organisation will use your details only for that purpose, and will then delete them.
 (If you do not want to take part in these surveys, please let us know).

 All new Bangor University students (students commencing a new programme of study) now enrol on-line.
 Your enrolment letter or email will contain the necessary information to create your university computer and email account.
 Your university email account will be used to communicate with you for most academic and administrative purposes and it is a condition of your registration that you access this account at least once a week.

 The system will open for you approximately two weeks prior to the start of your course and will only be available for a limited period (usually 3 weeks), so please ensure that you enrol promptly.
 If you are prepared, then it should not take long to complete.
 Please note that your registration at the University will not be finalised until you have completed the online process and have also provided us with proof of your identity.
 Please also see here for information on how and where to provide your proof of ID documentation.
 Student ID Cards should be collected from the Deiniol Building, Deiniol Road, Bangor once you have provided Student Administration with the required proof of ID document.
-Please click here for details of this and other information you will need prior to enrolling on-line.

 If you are a member of University staff you will have been allocated a separate student user account and will need to activate this account as instructed.